loading...

 Why Did the App Suggest 147.5 Pounds For My Next Set?

-Sometimes, the ideal weight for your next set will go up by a multiple of 2.5 pounds.
 If your gym can not easily handle a load of that weight, you might want to bring your own 1.25 pound mini plates to put on each end of the barbell to provide that flexibility to the suggestion engine.
-If you do a lot of work with dumbbells, you might consider getting some 2.5 pound wrist weights instead.
+If you do a lot of work with dumbbells, you might consider getting some 2.5 pound wrist weights or a set of Micro Gainz fractional plates, which will automatically unlock some very cool new Sets.

-If you choose to not use multiples of 2.5 pounds at all, simply choose another set.
+If you choose to not use multiples of 2.5 pounds at all, simply choose another Set.
 The suggestion algorithm will learn that you aren't interested in those types of suggestions and will decrease their frequency until they disappear from your list.
 Just keep in mind that one of those sets could be the plateau buster that you're looking for.

 How Do I Know That I'm Making Strength and Size Gains?